angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 threat-light hand with disruption and burns himself down to 13 stripping my hand.
 I play a :card[Cloud of Faeries] and start bashing in, holding countermagic up.
-He ignores them for a bit, even shuffling away a Fatal Push with a BS when suddenly his life is low enough to be in danger.
+He ignores them for a bit, even shuffling away a Fatal Push with a Bs when suddenly his life is low enough to be in danger.
 We of course have both been joking the whole time that I was now playing the Delver deck and would get there with it.
 He finally finds his own Delver to drop and lo' it does not flip (there is a long running joke that his Delvers never flip).
 Through his